bestony/neshouse/readme.md

 ### Flow of use

 1. Register a [LeanCloud International Account](https://console.leancloud.app/) and create a project for subsequent project configuration
-2. Register an [Agora Sound Network account](https://www.agora.io/cn/?utm_source=opensource&utm_medium=refferal&utm_campaign=clubhouseB) and create a project to get the AppID.
+2. Register an [Agora Sound Network account](https://www.agora.io/cn/?utm_source=opensource&utm_medium=refferal&utm_campaign=clubhouseB) and create a project to get the AppID. **Please select debug mode when creating project, only APPID authentication**
 3. Find **AppID** and **AppKey** from LeanCloud's **App Backend** - **Apps you use** - **Settings** - **App Keys**, and record them for later use.
 4. Enable **Live Query** from LeanCloud's **App Backend** - **Apps You Use** - **Storage** - **Service Settings**
+5. In LeanCloud's **Application Backend** - **Application you use** - **Storage** - **Structured Data** and create a Class named **RoomUser**.
-5. Fill in the application AppID of SoundCloud recorded above and the AppID and APPkey of LeanCloud into the configuration at the top of `js/app.js` and `js/admin.js`.
+6. Fill in the application AppID of SoundCloud recorded above and the AppID and APPkey of LeanCloud into the configuration at the top of `js/app.js` and `js/admin.js`.
-6. Deploy the modified files to your own server and configure the domain name to point to.
+7. Deploy the modified files to your own server and configure the domain name to point to.

 ### Configuration file description